Zasimovich/jinma-pinboard-pinba-server/README.md

 $ docker-compose up -d
 ```

-For access to Pinba-server use 30002 port in you php-extansion
+For access to Pinba-server use 30002 port in you php-extension

 Now you can open http://monitor.local/pinboard/
 Jinba request you can send to http://monitor.local/jinba/